Many fall favourites like pumpkin, butternut squash, mushrooms, beets and celeriac are among the glorious vegetables that are in season in November.

 Earthy, sweet and colourful, beets are part of the bounty of autumn.
 Wrap them in foil and bake until tender then cut into cubes for salad or puree into a soup.
 The possibilities are many.

 Have you ever cooked celeriac?
 It's great in everything from soups and roasts to purees and chips.
+Learn how to cook celeriac and try some recipes.

 Mushrooms are everywhere in November.
 Packed with selenium, an essential mineral and powerful antioxidant, mushrooms are delicious and good for you.